dhruvasagar/dotfiles/tmux.md

 This can be used for remote pair programming on a server by connecting to the same session.

+                         © Dhruva Sagar - Tarka Labs
+---
-# Why use it ?
+# Why use Tmux ?

-Being portable, it is available on any platform, eg.) raspberry pi
+Being portable, it is available on any platform, for example raspberry pi

-When you ssh to a server, you can avoid sshing multiple times to the server when you want to do multiple things and just create new windows / panes in a tmux session instead, it's much faster and convenient.
+When you ssh to a server, you can avoid having to ssh multiple times to the server when you want to do multiple things and just create new windows / panes in a tmux session instead, it's much faster and convenient.

+In contrast to using terminals like iterm / terminator etc. which offer native GUI ways to do terminal splitting, tmux has a few advantages :

+* Tmux can be used on a remote server
+* Tmux is significantly more lightweight
+* Tmux can be used on any terminal and your experience is consistent, eliminating dependency on external tools
+* Tmux TUI is significantly more succinct and IMO makes better use of real estate
+* Tmux windows & panes are optimized for keyboard navigation, so you don't need to use mouse.
+Key bindings can also be changed as per your liking.

+  NOTE : Tmux also has support for mouse within most modern terminals although
+         that is generally discouraged.

                          © Dhruva Sagar - Tarka Labs
 ---